damianhorna/multi-imbalance/README.md

 ## References:

 [1] Dietterich, T., and Bakiri, G. Solving multi-class learning problems via error-correcting output codes.
 Journal of Artificial Intelligence Research 2 (02 1995), 263–286.

 [2] Fernández, A., López, V., Galar, M., del Jesus, M., and Herrera, F. Analysing the classification of imbalanced data-sets with multiple classes: Binarization techniques and ad-hoc approaches.
 Knowledge-Based Systems 42 (2013), 97 – 110.

 [3] Abdi, L., and Hashemi, S. To combat multi-class imbalanced problems by means of over-sampling techniques.
 IEEE Transactions on Knowledge and Data Engineering 28 (January 2016), 238–251.

 [4] Zhou, Z., and Liu, X. On multi-class cost-sensitive learning.
 In Proceedings of the 21st National Conference on Artificial Intelligence - Volume 1 (2006), AAAI’06, AAAI Press, pp. 567–572.

 [5] Janicka, M., Lango, M., and Stefanowski, J. Using information on class interrelations to improve classification of multi-class imbalanced data: A new resampling algorithm.
 International Journal of Applied Mathematics and Computer Science 29 (December 2019).

 [6] Lango, M., and Stefanowski, J. SOUP-Bagging: a new approach for multi-class imbalanced data classification.
 PP-RAI ’19: Polskie Porozumienie na Rzecz Sztucznej Inteligencji (2019).

 [7] Lango, M., and Stefanowski, J. Multi-class and feature selection extensions of roughly balanced bagging for imbalanced data.
 J Intell Inf Syst 50 (2017), 97–127

 [8] Wojciechowski, S., Wilk, S., and Stefanowski, J. An algorithm for selective preprocessing of multi-class imbalanced data.
 In Proceedings of the 10th International Conference on Computer Recognition Systems (05 2017), pp. 238–247.

+[9] Kuncheva, L. Combining Pattern Classifiers: Methods and Algorithms.
+Wiley (2004).

+[10] Fernández-Navarro, F., Hervás-Martínez, C., and Antonio Gutiérrez, P. A dynamic over-sampling procedure based on sensitivity for multi-class problems.
+Pattern Recognition, 44(8), 1821–1833 (2011).